-Christopher Denis-Delacour completed his Ph.D. at Aix-Marseille University and the Scuola Normale Superiore di Pisa (SNS) and his undergraduate studies at La Sapienza di Roma University.
-His research interests lie in the area of socioeconomic, intercultural studies, business ethic and institutional analysis.
-In recent years, he has focused on generational analysis and better techniques for managing, analyzing and understanding multicultural contexts.
-He has collaborated actively with researchers in several other disciplines of humanities, particularly intercultural studies with the European Research Council program ConfigMed.
-He is also a certified coach and trainer specialized in professional/cross-cultural communication.
+Christopher Denis-Delacour completed his PhD at Aix-Marseille University and the Scuola Normale Superiore di Pisa (SNS) and his undergraduate studies at La Sapienza di Roma University.
+His research interests lie in the areas of socioeconomic and intercultural studies, business ethics and institutional analysis.
+In recent years, he has focused on diplomatic relations in colonial contexts, generational analysis and better techniques for managing, analysing and understanding multicultural contexts.
+He has actively collaborated with researchers in several other humanities disciplines, particularly intercultural studies, through the European Research Council program ConfigMed.
+He is also a certified coach and trainer specialising in professional/cross-cultural communication.

 Awards & recognition